Are you tired of feeling overwhelmed by anxiety?

 Beyond “anxiety management”

 Ongoing or chronic anxiety can be an expression of childhood experiences of unresponsiveness, misattunement, neglect, rejection, abandonment, or abuse.
-These experiences, whether we remember them or not, play a central role in who we become, how we feel about ourselves, and what we learn to anticipate from others.
+This process can create insecurity in our relationships, questions about our self-worth, doubts about the importance of our needs, and mistrust in others.

 Calm landscape representing freedom from anxiety